Your Guide to Renewing Green Card in the US

 What Is the Green Card Renewal Fee?

 The renewal fee schedule provided by the Department of Homeland Security will provide the information necessary to plan for your particular situation.
 The fee for green card renewal is $930.
-This is a one-time fee, which is required whenever you renew your green card.
+This is a one-time fee required whenever you renew your green card.

 The permanent resident renewal fees include the following: